- Open Space Planning and Preservation

-- Education and Public Information
+- Environmental Education and Interpretation

-When visiting Main Beach, West Beach, Veteran Acres and Lippold Parks, you will see one bin only for aluminum, glass and plastic.
+When visiting high use parks like Main Beach, West Beach, Veteran Acres and Lippold Parks, you will see blue bins for approved recyclables.
 All other items should be placed in a trash receptacle.
 We ask for your help in recycling as we continue to improve our efforts to make the world a better place for us and future generations.

-- Newspaper, copy paper
+- Newspaper, copy paper, magazines, junk mail

 - Corrugated cardboard

-- Metal cans
+- Steel cans

-- Glass bottles and jars
+- Glass (green, brown, clear) bottles and jars only

 - Styrofoam, including packing peanuts